RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A wavefront can be allocated 16 to 102 SGPRs, in units of 16 GPRs (Dwords).
 These are logically viewed as SGPRs 0-101.
 The VCC is
-physically stored as part of the wavefront’s SGPRs in the highest numbered two SGPRs (SGPR 106 and 107; the source/destination VCC is an alias for those two SGPRs).
+physically stored as part of the wavefront's SGPRs in the highest numbered two SGPRs (SGPR 106 and 107; the source/destination VCC is an alias for those two SGPRs).
 When a trap handler is present, 16 additional SGPRs are reserved after VCC to hold the trap addresses, as well as saved-PC and trap-handler temps.
 These all are privileged (cannot be written to unless privilege is set).
 Note that if a wavefront allocates 16 SGPRs, 2 SGPRs are normally used as VCC, the remaining 14 are available to the shader.
 Shader hardware does not prevent use of all 16 SGPRs.

 SGPR Alignment
 ~~~~~~~~~~~~~~